-This healthy Vegan Quinoa Salad w/ Fresh Dill & Lime Vinaigrette is joining the ranks of my favorite light summer recipes.
+This Vegan Quinoa Salad is one of my favorite light summer recipes.
 I know you’re going to love it, too!

 Naturally gluten free, it’s a seed that cooks up like a grain.
 You can use it just as you would rice or couscous.